dbhardman/Lorex_doorbell/README.md

 Also copied and modifed from https://github.com/rroller/dahua Thanks to @rroller

-Provides for a camera and binary sensors for Motion, Smart Human motion and door bell presses
+Provides for a camera and binary sensors for Motion, Smart Human motion and door bell press events

-Has counters for all of the sensors above and provides services for re-setting the counters
+ides services for enabling or disabling the motion and smart motion binary sernsors

 Does not yet have the ability to send commands to the doorbell for turning motion/light on and off cannot access recodings from the device but camera can record to Home Assistant

-NOTE: although this component can be setup via UI it DOES NOT check to see iff address etc is valid.. coming soon.
+NOTE: UI setup